abhimanyurawat348-blip/rajhans001/FLASHCARDS_SUMMARY.md

 ## What Was Built

-Three interactive AI-powered flashcards have been successfully integrated into the RHPS Student Portal:
+Five interactive flashcards have been successfully integrated into the RHPS Student Portal:

 ### 1. Career Guidance Flashcard
 - **Purpose**: Help students discover suitable career paths based on their interests and skills